nrwl/nx/nx-dev/nx-dev/public/documentation/shared/getting-started/intro.md

 ## Philosophy

-Nx has a similar design philosophy to Visual Studio Code.
+Nx shares the design philosophy with Visual Studio Code.
 Code is a powerful text editor, and you can be very productive with it even if you don't install any extensions.
-The ecosystem of VSCode's extensions though is what can really level up your productivity.
+The ecosystem of VSCode's extensions is what levels up your productivity.

-Nx is similar.
-The core of Nx is generic, simple, and unobtrusive.
-Nx plugins, although very useful for many projects, are completely optional.
+Similarly, the core of Nx is generic, simple, and unobtrusive.
+Nx plugins, although very useful, are completely optional.

-Most examples on this site use Nx plugins.
-It's just easier to demonstrate many features Nx offers when Nx generates all the boilerplate.
-However, the vast majority of the features will work the same way in a workspace with no plugins.
+Because Nx generates the boilerplate for you, most examples use Nx plugins.
+This maks it easier to demonstrate the features of Nx.
+The vast majority of features work without the need of plugins.

 ## Getting Started